zachhardesty7/tamper-monkey-scripts-collection/verse-ibm-select-next-email/README.md

 ## Description

-Automatically moes to the next email when archiving an email in your inbox.
+Automatically move to the next email when archiving an email in your inbox.

 ## Screenshot